Skip to content

 Learn what to do if you want us to reassess your tax liability, or if you disagree with an outcome.

-We calculate land tax using annual land valuations issued by the Valuer-General (Department of Resources).
+We calculate land tax using annual land valuations issued by the Valuer-General (Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development).

 Reassessments

-We will reassess your land tax liability, to increase or decrease it, when certain events occur, such as:
+We will reassess your land tax liability when certain events occur.

 • you become an Australian citizen or a permanent visa holder

-• your company or trust becomes, or ceases to be, a foreign company
+• your company or trust ceases to be a foreign company

-• you apply for or stop being eligible for an exemption
+• you apply and are eligible for an exemption

 • your land records change from what is shown on your land tax assessment notice